seifmoustafa/flutter_otp_kit/README.md

-# 🚀 Flutter OTP Kit v3.0.0 - The Ultimate OTP Solution
+# 🚀 Flutter OTP Kit v3.0.0

-> **🏆 NOW COMPLETELY SUPERIOR TO PINPUT & SMART AUTH**
-> The most comprehensive and advanced OTP verification package for Flutter
+> A comprehensive and feature-rich OTP verification package for Flutter

 ## 📋 Table of Contents
 1. [Overview](#overview)